anstoradonlab/radon-monitor/user-docs/configuring-a-site.md

 [calbox]
 # there are different kinds of calibration units.
 These are
+# - `none`: no calibration unit attached, e.g. for manual calibrations
 # - `generic`: single detector, built around a Labjack connected over USB
 # - `CapeGrim`: two detectors, built around a Labjack connected over USB
 # - `BurkertModel1`: one or two detectors, a new system available from Jan 2023.